 Active Research Areas Public Health : Health systems in low- and middle income settings; human resources for health; access to TB and HIV care; TB/HIV co-infection; integration of health services; lay and informal health care providers; rapid diagnostic technologies.
 Anthropology : medical knowledge and truths/uncertainty; illness as biographical disruption; ethics and ethnography

-Optimising health systems implementation of decentralized care for patients with drug-resistant TB
+Optimizing health systems to improve delivery of decentralized care for patients with drug resistant tuberculosis

 Karina coordinates and teaches on the modules Health Systems, Global Public Health, and Health Workforce Development for Stronger Health Systems, and further contributes to the modules Researching Global Health & Development, Research Design & Proposal Writing, and Qualitative Research Methods.